“Hey we are not in Kolkata and I want to have Kolkata Mutton Biryani! Can we make some?”

 - Heat oil in a pan.

-- Fry the onion till those are crisp.
+- Fry the onion till they are crisp.

 - Strain from the oil.

-- Peel and cut potatoes into half.
-If using medium-sized potatoes keep those whole.
+- Peel and cut potatoes in half.
+If using medium-sized potatoes keep those wholes.

 - Heat the same oil used for making Birista.

-- Fry Potatoes until those are golden in color and 70% cooked.
+- Fry potatoes until they are golden in color and 70% cooked.

 - Strain fried potatoes from the pan.